tobyhodges/probable-enigma/episodes/01-introduction.md

 * **Open Peer Review:** A system where peer review reports are published alongside the body of work.
 This can include reviewers' reports, correspondence between parties involved, rebuttals, editorial decisions etc...

-* **Citizens Science:** Lay people become involved in scientific research, most commonly in data collection or image analysis.
+* **Citizen Science:** Citizen participation of various stages of the research process, from project funding to collecting and analysing data.
+In other words, Citizen Science is when lay people become involved in scientific research, most commonly in data collection or image analysis.
 Platforms such as [zooniverse.org](https://www.zooniverse.org/) help connect projects with lay people interested in playing an active role in research, which  can help generate and/or process data which would otherwise be unachievable by one single person.

 * **Scientific social networks:** Networks of researchers, which often meet locally in teams, but are also connected online, foster open discussions on scientific issues.
 Online, many people commonly use traditional social media platforms for this, such as Twitter, Instagram, various sub-reddits, discussion channels on Slack/Discord etc..., although there are also more dedicated spaces such as [researchgate.net](https://www.researchgate.net/).

 * **Open Education resources:** Educational materials that are free for anyone to access and use to learn from.
 These can be anything from talks, instructional videos, and explanations posted on video hosting websites (e.g. YouTube), to entire digital textbooks written and then published freely online.

-* **Citizen science:** Citizen participation of various stages of research process from project funding to collecting and analysing data.

 > ## Exercise 3: Why we are not doing Open Science / Data Sharing already (4 min)
 >